Barbie

 It’s hard to categorise Whisky Tango Foxtrot.
 There’s some dark humour here: Kabul International Airport A.K.A Killed In Action.
 But I would say this movie is a drama with the main character, Kim Barker (Tina Fey), having a midlife crisis.

-At the beginning, I was concerned the film was falling firmly on the ‘My life journey’ style of film, but thankfully, with the introduction of characters in Afghanistan, the film took off on its own journey with the focus on the characters and the reality of life in the ‘ka-bubble’.
+At the beginning, I was concerned the film was falling firmly on the ‘My life Journey’ style of film, but thankfully, with the introduction of characters in Afghanistan, the film took off on its own journey with the focus on the characters and the reality of life in the ‘ka-bubble’.

-I wouldn’t call the film a comedy, even though Tina Fey (known for her parts as a comedian) is the protagonist, but there are funny moments with the misunderstandings between different cultures, and the inherent humour of Iain, the Scottish photographer.
+I wouldn’t call the film a comedy, even though Tina Fey (known as a comedian) is the protagonist, but there are funny moments with the misunderstandings between different cultures, and the inherent humour of Iain, the Scottish photographer.
 Yes, this is mostly a drama with the elements of war: gun fire, bombs blasting and drones flying, played over with a sometimes cheesy soundtrack.
 It was a strange juxtaposition between this romantic drama and comedy set on a backdrop of the war in Afghanistan.
-This wasn’t a MASH situation.
-There were some serious thought-provoking moments.
-And it worked.

 I enjoyed watching this film because I liked the characters.
 The translator, Fahim Ahmadzai (Christopher Abbott) was a standout with warm eyes and a genuine soul; then there’s the security guy Nic (Steve Peacocke), fellow journalist, Tanya Vanderpoel (Margot Robbie) – yes the film was heavy on the Aussie actors not that it’s a bad thing!
 Then there’s the photographer Iain MacKelpie (Martin Freeman), the politician Ali Massoud Sadiq (Alfred Molina), the general Hallanek (Billy Bob Thorton) and then the people of Afghanistan.

-This was a well-rounded story, and yes, it was heart-warming.
+This was a well-rounded story and it was heart-warming.

 It was just some of the moments were strange.
 For example, Kate reporting in front of the camera only to realise she’s standing near a dead body hidden under rubble but for an arm.
 Not funny, just a bit strange.